bitwiseworks/cmake-os2/Help/command/install.rst

 Installing a target with the :prop_tgt:`EXCLUDE_FROM_ALL` target property set to ``TRUE`` has undefined behavior.

+.. versionadded:: 3.3
+  An install destination given as a ``DESTINATION`` argument may use "generator expressions" with the syntax ``$<...>``.
+See the :manual:`cmake-generator-expressions(7)` manual for available expressions.

+.. versionadded:: 3.13
   `install(TARGETS)`_ can install targets that were created in other directories.
 When using such cross-directory install rules, running ``make install`` (or similar) from a subdirectory will not guarantee that targets from other directories are up-to-date.
 You can use :command:`target_link_libraries` or :command:`add_dependencies` to ensure that such out-of-directory targets are built before the subdirectory-specific install rules are run.

-An install destination given as a ``DESTINATION`` argument may use "generator expressions" with the syntax ``$<...>``.
-See the :manual:`cmake-generator-expressions(7)` manual for available expressions.

 Installing Files
 ^^^^^^^^^^^^^^^^